Supplementary School (Arabic, Quran & Islamic Studies)

-The supplementary school has developed and evolved into a self sustaining project that is continuing to grow.
+The supplementary school has developed and evolved and is continuing to grow, it has over 200 pupils from diverse cultural backgrounds.
 There is a continuous demand for places in the school that a waiting list system has been implemented.
 Pupils receive an excellent level of education in an environment where they feel safe and are encouraged to take part.
+The school aims to unite Muslim children of different nationalities whilst empowering them to develop their skills and confidence to engage and contribute actively in the community.
+The school is a member of the Liverpool Supplementary school network and has gained Bronze and Silver National recognition status from the National Resource Centre for Supplementary Education (NRCSE), the school is working towards the Gold award.
+The 3 subjects are:

 The Islamic Studies syllabuses are a formation of the main topics in Islam; Tafseer Al-Quran, Figh, hadith, Tawheed, Dua’as, Tajweed, stories of Prophets and Nasheeds.